xiangyuan/blog/content/blog/2013/2013-06-18_heroku-buildpack-numpy-scipy-scikit-learn.rst

 You can find the buildpack at
 https://github.com/dbrgn/heroku-buildpack-python-sklearn.
-All the changes against the official Heroku buildpack have been condensed in a `single commit
+All the changes against the official Heroku buildpack at the time of this writing have been condensed in a `single commit
 <https://github.com/dbrgn/heroku-buildpack-python-sklearn/commit/87cf7b24a358b916deaf26b784ea95be42590efe>`__.